Sreeja1991/sreeja1991.github.io/index.md

 **Sreeja Sasidharan**
 Post-Doctoral Fellow, Department of Physics, Lehigh University

 Welcome to my academic homepage.
-I am an experimental biophysics.
-I use microscopy, microfluidics and lipid biochemistry to understand the intricate nature of cell membranes.
-Lipids are fascinating molecules, which self assemble to form protective external membrane of the living cells.
-During my Ph.D. at Raman Research Instiute under the guidance of V.A.
-Raghunathan, I studied how lipid interact with different biomolecules using mainly x-ray scattering experiments.
-That where I fell in love lipid molecules.
-I was super curious about how nature design this molecule.
-It form a protection cellular interior.
-Just basic physics is enough heal minute pores formes in bilayer.
-It is resistant enough for logitudinal streching acting as solid and the same time it is fluid enough have random movement or "diffusion" at physiological temperature.
-There is a lot we know about them, a lot need to be explored more.
+I am an experimental biophysicist.
+I use microscopy, microfluidics, and lipid biochemistry to understand the intricate nature of cell membranes.
+Lipids are fascinating molecules that self-assemble to form the protective external membrane of living cells.
+During my Ph.D. at Raman Research Institute under the guidance of V.A.
+Raghunathan, I studied how lipids interact with different biomolecules using mainly X-ray scattering experiments.
+That is where I fell in love with lipid molecules.
+I was super curious about how nature designed this molecule.
+It forms a protective cellular interior.
+Just basic physics is enough to understand how lipid membranes heal minute pores within them.
+It is resistant enough for longitudinal stretching, acting as a solid, and at the same time, it is fluid enough to have random movement or "diffusion" at physiological temperature.
+There is a lot we know about them, but much remains to be explored.
-Then you can ask me?
-Why do we need to study about them in so details.
+Then, why do we need to study them in such detail?
 Why not a simple understanding of their nature is enough?
-This question bioled down a REALLY big fascinating question.
-"HOW CELL WORKS?"
+This question boiled down to a vast, fascinating question.
+"HOW DOES A CELL WORK?"
-A cell is the basic building of any life form.
-It has birth -> life -> death cycle.
-Even it can make may important decision itself about how to should behave like we do.
+A cell is the basic building block of all living organisms.
+It has a birth -> life -> death cycle.
+Even a single cell can make many important decisions about its behavior and responses, just as we do when deciding how to respond to a situation.
-How muchever tiny they are, they hide the secret how life works.
+However tiny they are, they hide the secret of how life works.
-Fascianting is it.
-That is where I decide I want to work on Biophysics.
+Fascinating, isn't it?.
+That is why I decided to work on Biophysics.
+To know more about me and my work, you can use the following links.

-To know more about me and my work you can use the following links
+You can navigate using the links below.

 - [CV](cv.md)